rclarkem/WeatherApp/README.md

 #### Challenges:

-Using state and props and the Geolocation API.
+Using React's state and props system and utilizing the Geolocation API.

 #### Purpose